 Additionally, in the event the institution should ever experience an emergency or face an imminent emergency requiring key personnel to communicate simultaneously, UAPB alert system has the capability to broadcast group messages to first responders and the crisis management team.
-The crisis management team consists of the following: (Chancellor or designee,, Provost, VC Finance and Administration, VC for Enrollment Management, VC for Student Affairs, VC Advancement, Chief of Staff, Director of Athletics, Site Manager for UAPB-DARS (NLR), Dean of Students, Chief of University Police, Director Student Health Services, Director Media Services, Director Information Technology, and Director Maintenance).
+The crisis management team consists of the following: (Chancellor or designee, Chief of Staff, Provost and Vice Chancellor for Academic Affairs, Vice Chancellor for Finance and Administration, Vice Chancellor for Enrollment Management, Vice Chancellor for Student Affairs, -Vice Chancellor for Institutional Advancement, , Director of Athletics, Site Manager for UAPB-DARS (NLR), Dean of Students, Chief of University Police, Director Student Health Services, Director Media Services, Director Information Technology, and Director Facilities Management -).